lambdanil/astOS/README.md

 ast tree-update <overlay>
 ```

-* ast also supports automatic updates, these will automatically upgrade and deploy current snapshot, but will not deploy if the update fails
+* ast also supports automatic updates, these will automatically clone, then upgrade the system and write exit code of output into a file
 * This will also create a new snapshot for rollback in case the update causes issues
-*
+* The file update.py includes a simple script to automatically update the system and deploy if succesful, you can add a crontab script to run update.py to automatically update your system
 ```
 ast auto-upgrade
 ```